Home > Articles > Who Invented Computer

 He was selected as a Fellow of the Royal Society in 1816, and he helped found the Astronomical Society in 1820. (later the Royal Astronomical Society).
 Babbage's initial interest in computers, which would eventually blossom into a lifetime obsession, began around this time.

-Who Invented Computer Highlights
+Who Invented Computer: Major Highlights

 The following table gives you information about the man who invented the computer-